rivalscope/fastapi-full-auth-service-latest/docs/README.md

-# Login Module Documentation
+# Auth Service Documentation

 ## Overview
-The Login Package is a comprehensive authentication and user management service built with FastAPI.
+The Auth Service is a comprehensive authentication and user management service built with FastAPI.
 It provides secure authentication, user registration, account management, logging, and inter-service token validation capabilities.

 ## Features
 - User registration with email verification